 Coke came back in the year 1993.
 The very first step it made was to establish a business deal with Parle.
 Now Parle had acquired almost 60% of the soft drink market segment in India.
-It launched some iconic brands including Gold Spot, Limca and Thumbs Up.
-The deal was a historic one and made Coke a strong market leader in very less time.
-The second move it made in 1999 was to acquire the soft drink brands owned by Cadbury Schweppes such as Sport Cola, Canada Dry and Crush.
-Coke chiefly depended on a company which was driven by franchisee – operation.
+It launched some iconic brands including Gold Spot, Limca, and Thumbs Up.
+The deal was a historic one and made Coke a strong market leader in very little time.
+The second move it made in 1999 was to acquire the soft drink brands owned by Cadbury Schweppes such as Sport Cola, Canada Dry, and Crush.
+Coke chiefly depended on a company that was driven by a franchisee – operation.

-According to Registrar of Companies, Hindustan Coca – Cola Beverages has accounted for Coca – Cola’s two-thirds of revenue, showing an 11% growth at Rs 9,472crores whereas PepsiCo India Holdings could only make growth of 0.2% at Rs 6,540 crores in during the year to March 2017.
-In the fiscal year of 2016, market observed a loss in the demand of aerated drinks and both the soft drink titans has to face a lot during the last two fiscal years.
+According to the Registrar of Companies, Hindustan Coca – Cola Beverages has accounted for Coca – Cola’s two-thirds of revenue, showing an 11% growth at Rs 9,472crores whereas PepsiCo India Holdings could only make the growth of 0.2% at Rs 6,540 crores in during the year to March 2017.
+In the fiscal year of 2016, the market observed a loss in the demand for aerated drinks and both the soft drink titans have to face a lot during the last two fiscal years.
 Pepsi registered a fall of 15% in its growth while Hindustan Coca Cola Beverages experienced an 8% drop in its revenue in the year.

 A Brief History of Market Rivalry of Pepsi Cola